mui/material-ui/docs/data/material/components/timeline/timeline.md

 ## Alignment

 There are different ways in which a Timeline can be placed within the container.

 You can do it by overriding the styles.

 A Timeline centers itself in the container by default.

 The demos below show how to adjust the relative width of the left and right sides of a Timeline:

-### Left-aligned Timeline
+### Left-aligned

 {{"demo": "LeftAlignedTimeline.js"}}

-### Right-aligned Timeline
+### Right-aligned

 {{"demo": "RightAlignedTimeline.js"}}

-### Left-aligned Timeline with no opposite content
+### Left-aligned with no opposite content

 {{"demo": "NoOppositeContent.js"}}